davenquinn/cesium-vector-provider/README.md

 sustainable integration with a high-performance vector tile renderer.
 While this module still uses a [custom fork of Maplibre GL JS](https://github.com/davenquinn/maplibre-gl-js), it has been brought up to date with the modern `v2` series.
-Once we build a better sense of the minimal set of hooks we need to make this integration work, we will seek to merge these changes back to the Maplibre GL codebase or create a standalone module that sits atop Maplibre's API.
-Both of these approaches would yield a set of flexible rendering hooks that could be adapted for use in other contexts.
+Currently, we compile Maplibre GL's renderers and shaders into `cesium-vector-provider`, allowing the module to stand alone.
+Until our interaction with Maplibre stabilizes, this module will remain pinned to a specific version of that project.
 Check out the [tracking issue](https://github.com/maplibre/maplibre-gl-js/issues/166) at Maplibre GL for more information.

 ## Current limitations and areas of future development

-**This is early beta software and much improvement is needed before it can be reliably used.
-I am excited to receive contributions!**
+**Note:** As of version `2.0.0`, many of the initial issues with this module have been resolved, or have a clear roadmap to a solution.
+Future updates will focus on adding label support, as well as reactivity, fidelity, and efficiency.

-- As mentioned above, this module uses a custom fork of Maplibre GL JS that adds basic rendering functionality.
-The necessary APIs need to either be included upstream or spun out into a wrapping module.
+- Tthis module uses a custom fork of Maplibre GL JS, but we are in the process of minimizing differences in hopes of merging with the upstream project.
-- Currently, shader compilation in Maplibre GL requires a separate compilation step for our Maplibre custom fork.
 - Vector tile rendering currently uses a tile-based backend (separate renders are conducted for each map tile requested by Cesium).
 This is inefficient, yields pixelated output, and is ineffective for dynamically modifying the map (e.g., for filtering).
 - Labels and other viewport-oriented content are not yet supported.
 - Hillshade support is still at a "proof of concept" stage, and the hillshade renderer does not support overzooming as in the Mapbox stack, leading to visually poorer results.